-2. ANONYMOUS REPORTING OPTION
+2. ONLINE REPORTING OPTION

-Anyone can report anonymously using an online form accessible from the websites below.
-Click on "Sexual Harassment Anonymous Report Form."
+Anyone can report using an online form accessible from the websites below.
+Click on "Report an Incident."
 The form goes directly to the Title IX Coordinator and the Campus Safety director.
-If a name is listed, the Title IX Coordinator will contact you.
-If the form includes a name or personally identifying information, it may serve as notice to the college for the purpose of initiating an investigation and/or timely warning notice to the college community to alert the community to a perceived serious or ongoing public safety threat.
+To submit an anonymous report, do not include names or personally identifiable information about involved parties.
+If a name or personally identifiable information is listed, the person may be contacted.
+If the form includes a name or personally identifying information, it may serve as notice to the college for the purpose of initiating an investigation.
+Reports may also serve as notice to the college for the purpose of timely warning notice to the college community to alert the community to a perceived serious or ongoing public safety threat.